UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 You will do all of your homework on **your** repository, and when you are ready to submit your homework, you will send me a *Pull Request* so that I can save it on the **class** repository.
 This is what I will grade.

-The repository is now on your github account, but it isn’t on you computer.
+The repository is now on your github account but it isn’t on you computer.
 The first time only, you need to *clone* it to your computer.

 - Open up a terminal or command console.
 The easiest way is to open Rstudio, and then click `Tools -> Shell...`.
-- Make sure your computer can find git.  type something like `git —version`
+- Make sure your computer can find git.  type something like `git --version`
-- If you have trouble, the it’s probably the case that git is somewhere unusual.
+- If you have trouble, then it’s probably the case that git is somewhere unusual on your computer.
 Look [here](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/) for help.

-### Method A
+### Method A: Clone in Rstudio
 - In R, select `File -> New Project… -> Version Control -> Git`
 - Paste in the ssh url (it’s still in your clipboard, right?)
 - It will probably automatically select your net id as the Project directory name.
 - Choose the location on your computer where you want to put this folder.
 - Select Create Project

-### Method B
+### Method B: Clone from the shell
 - Inside the shell, browse over to where you want to put your directory.
 For example, on a Mac, you might do something like: `cd ~/Documents/` On a PC, you might do something like: `cd C:\Users\username\`